 This is how we spent a day in Sentosa Island.

 Since it was our first day in Singapore, we were not sure about our itinerary, considering the variety of options available.

-1) Cable car –Initially, it was difficult to find way to cable car station.
-We were not sure if we are heading to the right direction.
+1) Cable car –Initially, it was difficult to find a way to cable car station.
+We were not sure if we are heading in the right direction.
 After walking across the mall and ferry terminal, finally we reached the boarding location.
 Since it was a weekday, the queue was not too long and we immediately got our turn.
-At first it was little scary to be hanging in the air with water below but the splendid view was worth every effort.
+At first, it was a little scary to be hanging in the air with water below but the splendid view was worth every effort.

 Mount Faber Line

-Starts from Singapore’s only hilltop destination, Faber Peak, crosses the harbour and then lands in Sentosa.
-Offers the most priceless view.
+It starts from Singapore’s only hilltop destination, Faber Peak, cross the harbor, and then lands in Sentosa.
+It offers the most priceless view.

 This line takes you through many attractions in Sentosa.
 You can choose to stop either at Merlion station, Imbiah Lookout station or Siloso Point station